SirYwell/HandleHints/README.md

 - Support for methods from the `MethodHandles.Lookup` class
 - Support for methods from the `MethodType` class
 - Support for methods from the `MethodHandle` class
+- Support for methods from `MemoryLayout` classes (type tracking for memory layouts)
+- Support for methods from the `PathElement` class
 - Precise type tracking for parameters and return types separately
 - Inspections for supported creation/transformation/combination methods
 - Inspections for `invoke` and `invokeExact` arguments and return type checks
+- Inspections for invalid layout paths
+- Inspections for misaligned struct layouts, with quick fixes for padding/alignment adjustment
 - Inlay type hints
 <!-- Plugin description end -->